Dementia

 When to see a doctor

-See a health care professional if you or a loved one has memory problems or other dementia symptoms.
+See a healthcare professional if you or a loved one has trouble with memory or has other dementia symptoms.
 It's important to determine the cause.
 Some medical conditions that cause dementia symptoms can be treated.

 Causes

 Dementia is caused by damage to or loss of nerve cells and their connections in the brain.
-The symptoms depend on the area of the brain that's damaged.
+The symptoms depend on the area of the brain that's affected.
 Dementia can affect people differently.

 Dementias are often grouped by what they have in common.
 They may be grouped by the protein or proteins deposited in the brain or by the part of the brain that's affected.
 Also, some diseases have symptoms like those of dementia.
 And some medicines can cause a reaction that includes dementia symptoms.
 Not getting enough of certain vitamins or minerals also can cause dementia symptoms.
 When this occurs, dementia symptoms may improve with treatment.